From some times now, we have C compilers for 68K modified to output Genesis rom.

 We came from C language so be sure to select it

-At this time, Eclipse could ask you to switch to C/C++ perspective, answer yes since we need a view from this perspective
+Optional: Eclipse could ask you to switch to C/C++ perspective, answer yes since we need a view from this perspective

 You know have a "Make" view (it must be full right ), right click on 'partic' to add a target